-Many drink makers are making fresh, mixed drinks with low-sugar sweeteners, herbs, whole fruits, and vegetables mixers.
+Mixers can add up in terms of calories.
+It is best to choose fresh, mixed drinks with low-sugar sweeteners, herbs, whole fruits, and vegetable mixers.
 If you enjoy mixed drinks, think about how you can use fresh, low-calorie mixers for taste.
 Almost anything can be put in your blender and added to a distilled spirit.

 TIPS FOR WATCHING YOUR CALORIES

 Here are some tips for watching your calories:

 - Use diet tonic, no-sugar added juices, and low-sugar sweeteners, such as agave, to reduce sugar content, or use a calorie-free mixer such as club soda or seltzer.
 Lemonade and lightly sweetened iced tea, for example, have fewer calories than regular fruit drinks.
 Diet options have even lower amounts of sugar.

 - Avoid sugary, powdered drink mixes.
 Use herbs or fruit or vegetables to add flavor.

 - Have a plan for ordering low-calorie cocktails at restaurants.

 - Make half drinks, or mini-drinks, in small glassware.